maxmakovskiy/retrivium/README.md

 - [maxmakovskiy](https://github.com/maxmakovskiy)
 - [AlterSpectre](https://github.com/AlterSpectre)

-kindly note the content of README file was generated with the help of ChatGPT.
+Kindly note the content of README file was generated with the help of ChatGPT.

----

-## Acknowledgements

-This project is inspired by and heavily relies on the ideas presented in [bm25s](https://github.com/xhluca/bm25s).
-Given that it would be fair to said that it is some kind of adaption of the project mentioned above in Java.
-Although a lot of things have not been respected for the sake of simplicity.